Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Numerical Experiments

-However, one can see from the error plots (Figure \ref{fig:toy example error 2}) that this behavior of the smallest singular values of the stochastic basis does not affect the convergence of any of the algorithms.
-Moreover, one can notice a convergence in time of order $o(\Delta t)$; this numerical trend is in compliance with usual accuracy of the standard Euler-Maruyama method for additive noise \cite{milstein2004stochastic}.
+However, one can see from the error plots (Figure \ref{fig:toy example error 2}) that the behavior of the smallest singular values of the stochastic basis does not affect the convergence of any of the algorithms.
+Moreover, one can notice a convergence in time of order $O(\Delta t)$; this numerical trend is in compliance with usual accuracy of the standard Euler-Maruyama method for additive noise \cite{milstein2004stochastic}.

 In the last example of this section, we consider a slight modification of the drift in \eqref{ex: toy example 2} by introducing some nonlinearity.
-In this case, the deterministic basis $U$ of the DLR Euler-Maruyama cannot evolve independently of the stochastic basis $Y$, leading to possible instabilities in case of nearly singular Gramian $C_{Y_n}$.
+In this case, the evolution of the deterministic basis $U$ of the DLR Euler-Maruyama is coupled with that of the stochastic basis $Y$, leading to possible instabilities in case of nearly singular Gramian $C_{Y_n}$.
 We consider the following system

-for the exact same setting data as in \eqref{ex: toy example 2}.
-In Figure \ref{fig:toy example sig values 3} we observe that the smallest singular value $\sigma_2$ remains close to the zero machine for all the three algorithms, for various values of the time step-sizes.
-For this setting, we expect the convergence of the Euler-Maruyama to be badly affected by the inverse of $\sigma_2$ (see Theorem \ref{thm: convergence of DLR Euler-Maruyama}), unlike the two Projector Splitting algorithms (see Theorems \ref{thm: Numerical Convergence Eva} and \ref{thm: convergence of Stoch DLR Proj}).
+for the exact same initial condition and parameters as in \eqref{ex: toy example 2}.
+In Figure \ref{fig:toy example sig values 3} we observe that the smallest singular value $\sigma^2$ remains close to the zero machine for all the three algorithms, for various values of the time step-sizes.
+For this setting, we expect the convergence of the Euler-Maruyama to be badly affected by the inverse of $\sigma^2$ (see Theorem \ref{thm: convergence of DLR Euler-Maruyama}), unlike the DLR PS SDE algorithm (see Theorems~\ref{thm: convergence of Stoch DLR Proj}).

 Figure \ref{fig:toy example error 3} provides numerical evidence for this behavior.
-Indeed, the accuracy of the DLR Euler-Maruyama is not acceptable, as it is not showing convergence over time.
-On the other hand, the DLR Projector Splitting for EM and SDEs present error precision unaffected by the trend of the smallest singular value $\sigma_{2}$.
+Indeed, the accuracy of the DLR EM is not acceptable, as it is showing convergence over time but with a huge constant.
+On the other hand, the accuracy of DLR Projector Splitting for SDEs and for EM is unaffected by the trend of the smallest singular value $\sigma^{2}$.